philrmass/trimet-quickstop/docs/tasks.md

 * Add labels for timeline
 * Add transparency arrows to timeline

+* Cycle through random stops for testing, store valid stop numbers in stops.json with lat,long
+* Reset is pm when inactive for some period (1 hr)
 * Move sw.js and manifest into src?

 ### Completed